okffi/avohoito/README.md

 4. If you need https connections, run `certbot` and choose your new site from the list.
 After certbot has done its thing, reload Apache.

+### https certificates

+EFF's Let's Encrypt is used.
+Https certificates are therefore free to use.
+Use command `certbot` as superuser to add a certificate to any new configured domain.
+A cron job runs every week to automatically renew all certificates.

 ### Blog service, Wordpress network/multisite

 Wordpress multisite has been installed into /var/www/okf/blog.